Oz (1976 film): Release

 The film was a commercial disappointment on release in Australia despite receiving some excellent reviews.
 It may have been hurt by the fact the soundtrack was not ready before the film came out in July.
 However the movie was released in the US and was one of the highest-grossing Australian films there, grossing over $1 million before its release in the largest markets in New York and Los Angeles, and has become a cult movie.

 Soundtrack

 Wilson, Gary Young and Wayne Burt were all former members of Daddy Cool.
 Their biggest hit single "Eagle Rock" had a promo video directed by Löfvén in 1971.
 By late 1975, Daddy Cool had disbanded and Wilson was waiting out his contract with Wizard Records by producing a Company Caine album for his own label Oz Records.
 Wilson signed Jo Jo Zep & The Falcons with members Young and Burt to his label.
-Contractually free, Wilson recorded his first solo single "Livin' in the Land of Oz" and produced Jo Jo Zep & The Falcons' second single "Beating Around the Bush" both released mid-1976 from this soundtrack.
+Once he became contractually free, Wilson recorded his first solo single "Livin' in the Land of Oz" and produced Jo Jo Zep & The Falcons' second single "Beating Around the Bush" both released mid-1976 from this soundtrack.
+The soundtrack also included two versions by Graham Matters of The Missing Links' "You're Driving Me Insane", written by the band's drummer Baden Hutchins and released on their self-titled 1965 album.
+The inclusion of this song, by a largely forgotten and long-disbanded Australian group, was a nod to Australia's 'sixties punk' heritage.
+Early the following year The Saints would release their cover of another Missing Links song, 'Wild About You'.